techniq/svelte-ux/.changeset/late-shrimps-sniff.md

 'svelte-ux': patch
 ---

-Add support for overriding searchable text in SelectField and MultiSelect components with new searchLabel property on the MenuOption type
+Unify and enhance search functionality of SelectField and MultiSelect components, enabling new custom search capability in MultiSelect.